-CIAO computes the extraction efficiency for a particular observation and bow-tie parameters using the results of ray-trace simulations.
-The result is stored in the Response Matrix File (RMF) and users must apply this RMF together with the effective area from the CIAO-computed Ancilliary Response File (ARF) in order to include the extraction efficiency in subsequent analysis.
+of spectral and background regions by the user.
+Whatever spectral region is chosen, CIAO computes the extraction efficiency and includes it as a factor in the Response Matrix File (RMF).
+Users then apply this RMF together with the effective area from the CIAO-computed Ancilliary Response File (ARF) during subsequent analysis.